- 117,795 sq ft new build

 Holly Street Studio

-The project budget is $63.5 million and will be funded by City revenues.
-ASU will contribute $10 million towards the interior build-out and be responsible for all ongoing operations and maintenance costs, currently estimated at $1.3 million.
+The total project budget is $73.5 million, of which $63.5 million and will be funded by the City and $10 million will be funded by ASU.
+ASU also will contribute a minimum of $10 million towards the interior build-out, as well as be responsible for all ongoing operations and maintenance costs, currently estimated at $1.3 million annually.

-The design phase for these projects will begin in early August
+The design phase for these projects is underway.

 Presentation to Mesa City Council October 31, 2019

 Video of presentation & discussion at Mesa City Council October 31, 2019